edgeEngine/edgeEngine-SE-macOS/README.md

 7. Please visit [Developer Console](https://developer.mimik.com/console/create_account) to create an account and get started with your projects

 ## NOTE:
-- Do not close terminal window where edgeEngine is running.
+- Do not close the terminal window where edgeEngine is running.
 Closing this window will terminate edgeEngine process
 - To stop edgeEngine, simply close or use keyboard shortcut CTRL + C in terminal window where edgeEngine is running